D.W. Windsor Iffley

 Lantern acquired in July 2011.

 This lantern had been privately owned and was installed in a garden.
 It then entered the Collection when the resident moved house, as they no longer had a use for it at their new address.
-Several Iffley lanterns are installed in the South Derbyshire village of Repton; all were installed on existing cast iron columns following a refurbishment in 2003.
+Several Iffley lanterns were installed in the South Derbyshire village of Repton; all were installed on existing cast iron columns following a refurbishment in 2003, but were replaced with CU Phosco P852 10 Watt LED lanterns in 2019.
 Unsurprisingly, these lanterns also see use in the village of Iffley, in Oxfordshire.

 Unlike the Iffleys installed in Repton, this example does not feature a straight-sided deep bowl; instead, a more bulbous and shallower bowl is employed.